Rahat0942/CSE327-Project/README.md

 How to use: Visit http://renttracker.com with your browser.

-Written in: html, java, css, php
+Written in: HTML, CSS, Javascript.

 Tools/framework used: Xampp